-4.5.5.11 Hypophosphatemia (for Participants on TDF)
+4.5.5.11 Hypophosphatemia

-For Grades 1 and 2 hypophosphatemia, the phosphate should be repeated preferably within 2 weeks and TDF may be continued without other signs of renal tubular acidosis, at the discretion of the study clinician.
+For Grades 1 and 2 hypophosphatemia, phosphate should be repeated as soon as possible (within 2 weeks is optimal), and TDF may be continued without other signs of renal tubular acidosis at the discretion of the site investigator.

 For Grades 3 and 4 hypophosphatemia, the phosphate should be repeated preferably within 1 week.
 Supplemental phosphate or foods high in phosphates should be given and other causes of low phosphate should be investigated.
-Persistent hypophosphatemia (Grade 3 or 4) should lead to permanent discontinuation of TDF.
+If Grade 3 or 4 hypophosphatemia persists discontinue TDF permanently.